DonaldKellett/flatpak-CoqProver/README.md

 ## Known Issues

-- 17/01/2021: For some reason, even when ZArith has been built and installed, the command `ocamlfind query zarith -format %v` reports that it is not installed (when running Coq's `configure` script) and the build fails as a result
+- 17/01/2021: ~~For some reason, even when ZArith has been built and installed, the command `ocamlfind query zarith -format %v` reports that it is not installed (when running Coq's `configure` script) and the build fails as a result~~ EOF on "Where should I install the Coq binaries?" preventing build

 ## License